yoshuawuyts/dotfiles-linux-2019/.atom/packages/linter/README.md

 * **Show gutters**: [On / Off] - Show dot in the gutter on line error
 * **Show messages around cursor** [On / Off] - Show error description in the status bar
 * **Show status bar when cursor is in error range** [On / Off] - Either show status bar when the cursor is on the error line, or show it when the cursor is focus the range of wrong code
+* **Show error inline** [On / Off] - Shows the error or warning message next to the code as opposed to in the status bar.
 * **Lint on change interval** [in ms] - Interval between two lints while you are writing code

 ## Common errors